 We need to read poetry to understand silences and pauses.
 To challenge the oppression of punctuation.
 To learn how to make words sing.
 To liberate ourselves from chalky paragraphs.

 We need to read fiction to learn how to tell a story with conflict, drama and suspense.
-To tell story that leaves us breathless.
+To tell a story that leaves us breathless.

 We need to read memoir to learn how to write meaningfully about our own experiences.